Science at primary school

 - Light (how it travels, how we see, shadows)

 - Electricity (voltage and power in circuits, circuit components, symbols and diagrams)

 - Evolution and inheritance (how living things have changed over time, fossils, dinosaurs, adaptation to environment).

 1. Be interested

-Find out their termly topics (most schools will provide this information each term, or you can always ask their teacher) and take an interest — find relevant books in the library or bookshop, do some research, brush up your own knowledge about the topic!
-Then you can have interesting conversations where you are both learning at the same time.
+Find out their focus topics and take an interest — find relevant books in the library or bookshop, do some research, brush up your own knowledge about the topic and have interesting conversations where you are both learning at the same time.

 2. Take a trip